mrward/monodevelop-nuget-addin/testing.md

 1. Install a package with an app.config.install.xdt into a web project.
 3. Check the web.config is updated with the transform.

+## PCLs

+1. Install Json.NET into a PCL project that targets Profile 104.
+2. Check that the portable version of Json.NET is referenced.
+3. Install a NuGet package (e.g. Antlr3.Runtime.PCL) with only a PCL assembly into a normal .NET 4 project.
+4. Check that the NuGet package installs without any errors.